MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-and-ops/get-started/system-requirements.md

 - 2.4 GHz i7 (or equivalent) peak CPU speed per core (Four cores are recommended.)
 - At least 10 GB of free space (The channel database can require a large amount of space.)

-It would be in an organization's best interest to also take the following into consideration when determining personal hardware needs:
+It would be in an organization's best interest to also take the following items into consideration when determining personal hardware needs:
-- Number of physical nework ports (Enhancing throughput per second)
+- Number of physical nework ports (More ports enhances throughput per second.)
-- SQL log flush size (Directly impacts SQL performance)
+- SQL Server log flush size (This directly impacts SQL Server performance.)
-- Data Read and Write capabilities (Directly impacts SQL performance)
+- Data read and write capabilities (This directly impacts SQL Server performance.)
-- Number of CPU(s) core, number of simultaneous threads per core, and speed per core (Impacts overall throughput of system)
+- Number of CPU(s) core, number of simultaneous threads per core, and speed per core (This impacts overall throughput of the system.)
 - Whether load balancing will be required or not

 ## Connector requirements